matthewkasiski/linkshelf-ng/README.md

    2. The ability to add icons to link text
    3. The ability to hotlink images or add statically (e.g. local or inline encoded)
    4. The ability to select font type
+3. Implement linting
-3. 80%+ code coverage tests to automate PRs (e.g. Dependabot)
+4. 80%+ code coverage tests to automate PRs (e.g. Dependabot)

 ## Install